-[243]A lateral lip of the oral opening, apparently a single structure but usually deeply invaginated to give the appearance of being two adjacent lips (inner and outer), is present in SEM images of nearly all tephritid larvae described to date but varies in extent (Figure 63, Figure 64).
+[243]A lateral lip of the oral opening, apparently a single structure but usually deeply invaginated to give the appearance of being two adjacent lips [inner (medial, lateral lip) and outer (lateral, lateral lip)], is present in SEM images of nearly all tephritid larvae described to date but varies in extent (Figure 63, Figure 64).
 Lateral to the outer lateral lip is a series of elongate ridges called the oral ridges, which may funnel liquids into the mouth during feeding.
-Oral ridges occur in larvae of all fruit-infesting tephritids, but they vary in number and their edges may be smooth, serrate, scalloped or fringed (Figure 65, Figure 66, Figure 67).
+Oral ridges occur in larvae of all fruit-infesting tephritids, but they vary in number and their edges may be entire, serrate, scalloped or fringed (Figure 65, Figure 66, Figure 67).
 Details of these features are best observed with an SEM as they may be damaged during preparation for slide mounting or difficult to get into a good viewing position on a slide.